 14. St. Augustine (2 hours)

-At over 100 miles northeast of Orlando, it’s a bit of a hike to get to St. Augustine.
-However, if you’re a history lover, then you owe it to yourself to visit America’s oldest city.
+Getting to St. Augustine is a hike over 100 miles northeast of Orlando.
+However, if you’re a history lover, you owe it to yourself to visit America’s oldest city.

 For more specifics on things to do in St. Augustine please visit our previous article on the subject.